-Participation in the KYMTC volunteer program is subject to the observance of the KYMTC’s rules, procedures, and policies.
+Participation in KYMTC as a cast member, volunteer, or camper is subject to the observance of the KYMTC’s rules, procedures, and policies.
 The activities outlined below are strictly prohibited.
-Any volunteer who violates this Code of Conduct is subject to discipline, up to and including removal as a volunteer:
+Anyone who violates this Code of Conduct is subject to discipline, up to and including removal as a cast member, volunteer, or camper:

-- Verbally or physically aggressive, abusive, or threatening behaviour towards a volunteer, patron, facility employee, or member of the general public;
+- Verbally or physically aggressive, abusive, or threatening behaviour towards anyone- including a cast member, camper, volunteer, patron, facility employee, or member of the general public;

 - Possession or use of alcoholic beverages or non-prescription or illegal drugs while on-duty and/or at the theatre or rehearsal facility, or reporting for duty while under the influence of drugs or alcohol;

 - Theft of KYMTC property or the property of another person, business, or organization;

 - Any conduct that endangers the life, safety, health or well-being of others;

 - Failure to follow any KYMTC policy or procedure;

 - Bullying, harassing, or taking unfair advantage of anyone- whether in-person, via social media, or through a third-party (e.g. spreading rumours)

 - Committing an offence that contravenes local, provincial, or federal law; and,

 - Insubordination and/or failing to follow the direction of a supervisor or their designate.